Michelmores' Terms of Business

 C Responsibility for Work

-13. We also reserve the right to charge for photocopying, facsimile, postage, telephone and any other services we may provide, details of which will be set out in our Scope of Work/retainer document.
+- We also reserve the right to charge for carrying out on-line identity checks, photocopying, facsimile, postage, telephone and any other services we may provide, details of which will be set out in our Scope of Work/retainer document.

 E Payment Arrangements

 - Our bills will normally be issued at monthly or quarterly intervals or, if sooner, on completion of or at a natural break in the course of the relevant matter unless a separate agreement is reached with you in writing.